Oksol79/Data-Analytics-with-SQL-and-BigQuery/README.md

     GROUP BY ga_session_id
     HAVING COUNT(*) > 3

-In it, all events from the event_params table are grouped by the ga_session_id field, after which the total number of events within each session is counted.
+In it, all events from the event_params table are grouped by the ga_session_id field, and the total number of events per session is then counted.
 The HAVING COUNT(*) > 3 condition selects only those sessions in which more than three events occurred.
-Thus, the subquery forms a list of ga_session_id only for "active" sessions (sessions with a high level of interaction).
+Thus, the subquery returns a list of ga_session_id values only for "active" sessions (sessions with high interaction).

 Then the main query:
 - joins these active sessions using JOIN;